audererob/designApp/README.md

 The app, codenamed “Mercury”, will be used by volunteer health workers to help conduct and capture the results of various kinds of tests for infectious diseases.
 The app is expected to be deployed in various parts of the globe, with a focus on low- and middle-income countries.

+First and foremost, please try not to be overwhelmed by all of the screens and the overall app workflow!
+The intention of the exercise is to start to break down the problem into various pieces - it doesn't have to be perfect or complete, and there's no right answer.
+Some "hand-waving" is totally OK!
+In other words, this exercise isn't about details; it's about coming up with a high-level structure based on a very rough product spec.

 # The goal
 Design the basic architecture of the app, focusing on the front-end aspects, and describe it.